Skip to content

 Why it matters

 The game was given away.
-Source code traveled with PDP-1 machines to other labs; players added gravity, a realistic starfield, and hyperspace.
-It was open, collaborative, and improved by everyone who touched it — software as a shared craft rather than a guarded product.
+There was no notion of selling it; source code traveled with PDP-1 machines to other labs, and DEC itself is said to have used Spacewar! as a diagnostic to test new units before shipping.
+Players everywhere kept improving it: open, collaborative, and refined by nearly everyone who touched it, software as a shared craft rather than a guarded product.
 Decades before "open source" had a name, Spacewar! was already practicing it.

 The lesson it set loose